 Address how existing practical considerations such as health and safety risk assessments, equipment provision, expenses, tax implications, insurance coverage, and employer access rights are impacted.

 Detail the importance of providing equal opportunities for training, development, and promotion to both remote and on-site employees.
-Emphasize the organization’s commitment to fair and consistent performance evaluation across all work arrangements.
+Emphasise the organisation’s commitment to fair and consistent performance evaluation across all work arrangements.

 State that employees will be provided with clear performance metrics, expectations, and evaluation methods.
 Address potential challenges in assessing remote work performance and establish a fair and consistent evaluation process.